mo1ein/jobname/src/toomanpay/senior_backend_position.md

 - **Rejection Email** <br /> 1400.07.26

-### Interview duration
+### Interview Duration
 - **Technical Interview** <br> 1 Hour and 30 minutes

+### Interview Platform
+Microsoft Teams

 ### 1st Technical Interview

 - Interviewer Told about himself and The culture in Toman.

-- Q: Tell me about yourself and your experience.
+- Tell me about yourself and your experience.

-- Q: Tell me about Django request life-cycle.
+- Tell me about Django request life-cycle.

-- Q: In which order django middlewares work
+- In which order django middlewares work

-- Q: Is the order of middlewares are same when processing response compare to processing requests?
+- Is the order of middlewares are same when processing response compare to processing requests?

-- Q: Can you tell what is the usage of UWSGI/Gunicorn?
+- Can you tell what is the usage of UWSGI/Gunicorn?

-- Q: Imagine a micro-services architecture. we want to follow up a request to have a track of them in the system.
+- Imagine a micro-services architecture. we want to follow up a request to have a track of them in the system.
 How do you suggest to track them. _A: My Answer was to add a unique code in the header of the request_

-- Q: How can we make sure that the codes you said, are unique? _A: My answer was using UUID_
+- How can we make sure that the codes you said, are unique? _A: My answer was using UUID_

-- Q: Ok, we made the requests unique.
+- Ok, we made the requests unique.
 Where can we store them?

-- Q: How queues in a message broker works?
+- How queues in a message broker works?
 Are they working simultaneously?

-- Q: How to know how many queues do we need?
+- How to know how many queues do we need?
 (I didn't know the answer!)

-- Q: What if Our RabbitMQ or Celery Fails?
+- What if Our RabbitMQ or Celery Fails?
 What is your solution not too lose any of the tracking data?

-- Q: Can You tell what are the migration files in django?
+- Can You tell what are the migration files in django?

-- Q: Did you have any sepecific challenge with the django migrations?
+- Did you have any sepecific challenge with the django migrations?

-- Q: Have you ever changed the migration files manually for any specific reason?
+- Have you ever changed the migration files manually for any specific reason?

-- Q: Do you have any other question?
+- Do you have any other question?

 ### Score
 <h4><mark style="background-color:#54ca56">9/10</mark></h4>